conda-forge/spooles-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Simple, fast, extensible JSON encoder/decoder for Python
+Summary: library for solving sparse real and complex linear systems of equations

 SPOOLES is a library for solving sparse real and complex linear systems of equations, written in the C language using object oriented design.